unboxedjs/schoolzone/README.md

 ### Problems you might Run Into

-- Add BrowserAnimationsModule
+- Nil

 ### Lecture 51

-- Creating a Slider Control
+- Angular Routing - Basics